Dy-Baby/inject/README.md

 Depocillin
 ---

-Depocillin is a raw socket packet crafter and injector.
+Depocillin is a raw socket packet crafter and depocillinor.

 ### Supported Protocols and Features
 - ETHERNET (MAC Addresses, Protocol, Payload)